alexvarip/alexvarip/README.md

 ### Hi there 👋, I'm Alex

-🌱 I’m currently learning ...
+⚡ I’m currently learning and working on the .NET environment...

 <!--
 **alexvarip/alexvarip** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.